 Note, this is not a criticism of the arm/hand shown in this video – the Hero Arm from Open Bionics.
 The Hero Arm is an incredibly effective device that sells for 1/4 the cost of a Michelangelo Hand.
 Nonetheless, you can see that not having a powered wrist can make things a bit awkward.

-Here, by comparison, is food preparation with the Michelangelo Hand.
+Here, by comparison, is food preparation with the Michelangelo Hand, which does offer a flexible, powered wrist.
 As you can see, the movements are much more fluid:

 Lift Capacity & Grip Strength